btomwhitehead/terraform-notes/resources.md

 - `content`: The direct content to copy on the destination.

 One and only one of `source` and `content` is required.

+### `when` meta-argument

+The `when` meta-argument specifies when Terraform will execute the provisioner.

+When `when = destroy`, the provisioner will run when the resource it is defined within is destroyed. `Similarly, `when = create` will run immediately after the resource is provisioned.
+The default behaviour is `when = create`.

+If a creation-time provisioner fails, the resource is marked as tainted.
+Creation-time provisioners are also only run at creation, not during any subsequent updates.

+Destroy provisioners are run before the resource is destroyed.
+If they fail, Terraform will error and rerun the provisioners again on the next terraform apply.
+Destroy-time provisioners can only run if they remain in the configuration at the time a resource is destroyed.

+### `on_failure` meta-argument

+The `on_failure` meta-argument tells terraform what to do when a provisioner fails.
+The default mode  is `on_failure = fail` and the apply will fail.
+The allowed values are:

+- `continue`: Ignore the error and continue with creation or destruction.
+- `fail`: Raise an error and stop applying (the default behavior).
+If this is a creation provisioner, taint the resource.